Ruth Sylvester

 Profile

-I am a first-year PhD student at the Water-WISER CDT, based at the University of Leeds.
-I hold an MSc with distinction from Loughborough University’s Water Engineering and Development Centre (WEDC).
-My undergraduate degree is in Chemistry from University College London.
+I am a PhD student at the Water-WISER CDT.
+I hold an MSc with distinction in International Water and Sanitation Engineering from Loughborough University.
+My undergraduate degree is a Chemistry BSc from University College London.

 Research interests